 - Authority/Niche Website (Because the content is centered around a specific topic, this is also acceptable.
 You might not have ever heard of this term, but it’s common in internet marketing speak.)

-Other examples of websites in which the primary content is blog posts are Huffington Post and Buzzfeed.
-While these are much bigger websites publishing lots of content and may refer to themselves as a website or publisher, they are still technically a blog since blog posts remain their primary content.
+While these are much bigger websites publishing lots of content and may refer to themselves as a website or publisher, they are still technically a blog since blogging is their primary content.

 In these cases, both terms are acceptable.